TritonDataCenter/rfd/rfd/0034/README.md

 2. The workflow will make a CNAPI migration-sync request which will run a cn-agent task on the source and target CN.
 These tasks will set up a communication channel (TCP socket) on the admin network which the two CNs can use to perform the migration operation.
-The workflow will then watch the migration for success/failure.
+The workflow will then watch (by connecting to the cn-agent TCP socket) the migration for progress and success/failure.
 3. If this is the first sync, send a full filesystem snapshot to the target CN.
    This will create a zfs snapshot and then zfs send that dataset to the waiting zfs receive on the target CN.
 Else, if this is not the first sync, send an